Geometry of Associated Quantum Vector Bundles and the Quantum Gauge Group: Preparatory Material

-Now we can introduce the notions of quantum principal bundles and quantum principal connections.
-As we mentioned before, we are going to base on the theory developed by M. Durdevich but changin the {\it standard} definition of quantum principal connections and we will use the notation showed on \cite{sald1}.
-If the reader prefers, it is possible to check this theory in the original work \cite{micho1, micho2, micho3}.
+At this point, we introduce the notions of quantum principal bundles and quantum principal connections.
+As we have mentioned earlier, our work is based on the theory developed by M. Durdevich, although we modify the definition of quantum principal connections and adopt the notation used in \cite{sald1}.
+For the purposes of this paper, we will present all the necessary basics of Durdevich's formulation while explaining the motivation behind some of the definitions.
+Of course, there are similarities between Durdevich's formulation and the one presented in \cite{libro}, especially in degrees $0$ and $1$; however, there are also differences, particularly for degrees $2$ and higher.
+The reader is encouraged to consult the original works \cite{micho1, micho2, micho3} for further details.

-Let $(M,\cdot,\mathbbm{1},\ast)$ be a quantum space and let $\G$ be a cmqg.
-A quantum principal $\G$--bundle over $M$ (qpb) is a quantum structure formally represented by the triplet
+Let $(B,\cdot,\mathbbm{1},\ast)$ be a quantum space and let $\G$ be a quantum group.
+A {\it quantum principal $\G$--bundle} over $B$ (abbreviated ``qpb") is a quantum structure formally represented by the triplet